MilesAngels/MilesAngels/README.md

 - 👋 Hi, I’m @MilesAngels
 - 👀 I’m interested in playing videogames, learning more about programming languages and web development.
-- 🌱 I’m currently learning HTML, CSS, C++, and Python.
+- 🌱 I’m currently learning HTML, CSS,JavaScript, C++, and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...